shermage/ERA-Solutions-LLC-JavaScript-Intermediate-Assignments/Home.md

-# Welcome to the Home Page of the Era Solution's JavaScript Course Wikipedia Articles
+# Welcome to the home page of Era Solution's JavaScript Course Wikipedia

 This resource aims to provide programmers with a list of important JavaScript terms and their definitions to enhance their understanding of the language's basic fundamentals.
 Whether you're a beginner or an experienced developer looking for a quick refresher, this collection of definitions will serve as a handy reference.